DonovanLoSg/cleaning-dsolutions/README.md

 _Public Access_
 Any visitors are allowed to browse or search through the list of titles for articles he is interested in.
 He can access to view the articles by clicking 'View' from the list.
-He can register as a members to access more features.
+He can register as a member to access more features.

 _Member Access_
-Once an user logged in as a members, he will be able to rate and leave comments to articles he views.
+Once an user logged in as a member, he will be able to rate and leave comments to articles he views.
 He can also contribute his own articles.
 He can access the list of articles to update or even delete them at a later time.
-He can also update his own profile, which includes the change of passwords.
+A member can also update his own profile, which includes the change of passwords.

 _Administrator_
-Administors can assign an user admnistrative rights.
+Administrators can assign a user admnistrative rights.
 When an administrator logged in, he will be able to update and delete any articles.
 He will be able to manage the users as well as the reference table of cleaning locations.